Translation from NONMEM to Pumas of Case Study II: Building a PopPK model with multiple doses

 1 From NONMEM to Pumas

 In Case Study I through III we re-did the analyses from here as they would have to be done in Pumas.
 Many new users of Pumas come from a background in NONMEM.
 A common question is then: “How do I translate my NONMEM model into Pumas?”
-Hopefully, this tutorial will help with the understand of the connection between parts of a NONMEM control stream and a Pumas model script for Case Study 2.
+Hopefully, this tutorial will help with the understand of the connection between parts of a NONMEM control stream and a Pumas model script for Case Study II.

 2 Case Study II